 It is helpful to make a distinction between memory and re-enactment.

 With a memory, no matter how vivid it is, we are aware that it is in the past.
-You might hear Do you really want to hurt me? by Culture Club on the radio, for example, then remember the first time you saw Boy George on Top of the Pops, how you quite liked the song, how you were secretly amused by your dad’s outraged response to seeing a flamboyant man looking like an androgynous man/woman.
+You might hear a T. Rex song on the radio, for example, then remember the first time, as a child, you saw Marc Bolan on Top of the Pops, how you liked the song, how you were secretly amused by your dad’s outraged response to seeing a flamboyant man in bright clothes strutting to his music.
 It’s vivid, it’s a little funny, and there’s a definite sense of it happening back then.
 It may be an unpleasant memory, like remembering being a child on a bicycle, riding on a pub car park towards a dog, then hurriedly peddling in the opposite direction, realising the Alsatian is bearing his teeth and bounding towards you.
 This was scary at the time, but there’s a definite sense of it happening back then.

 The re-enactment of trauma in a panic attack is not a memory of back then, but physically reliving the unresolved past in the present.
 The trigger may seem small, but it is significant because it is associated with and leads back to the original trauma.
 It may be hearing a tone of voice or form of words which sounds like the abuser; or a room with an atmosphere like the one the person was locked in; or someone standing a little too close for comfort, leading to a feeling of being cornered; or simply a sudden unexpected recall of the event, no longer suppressed.
 The person is not always consciously aware of the trigger until it is discussed and deconstructed in a therapy session.
 This re-enactment is typified by such physical and cognitive effects as: quickened heart-beat, possibly leading to chest pain and difficulty breathing; agitated or shaking limbs; a sense of panic with racing thoughts; disregulated body temperature (going hot or cold); feeling faint; dissociation (feeling disconnected, the result of an increased level of stress hormones).